 Nutritionally, all varieties of mandarins are similar.
-A mandarin has about 50 calories, 2 grams of fiber, the equivalent of 2 teaspoons of sugar, and a whole day's worth of vitamin C. Mandarins are valuable sources of flavonoid antioxidants like naringenin, naringin, hesperetin, vitamin A, carotenes, xanthins, and lutein.
+A mandarin has about 50 calories, 2 grams of fiber, the equivalent of 2 teaspoons of sugar, and 11.7% of the vitamin C daily requirement.
+Mandarins are valuable sources of flavonoid antioxidants like naringenin, naringin, hesperetin, vitamin A, carotenes, xanthins, and lutein.

 Mandarin Orange vs. Tangerine